Operation Eland

-Operation Eland, also known as the Nyadzonya Raid, was a military operation carried out by operatives of the Rhodesian Selous Scouts at Nyadzonya in Mozambique on 9 August 1976.
-The Rhodesians initially claimed 300 ZANLA and 30 FAM (Armed Forces of Mozambique) soldiers were killed and claimed documentation captured after the event suggested that more than 1,028 were killed, while ZANLA and Amnesty International claimed the people killed were unarmed refugees.
+Operation Eland, also known as the Nyadzonya Raid, was a military operation carried out by the Rhodesian Selous Scouts at Nyadzonya in Mozambique on 9 August 1976.

+The attack was one of many cross-border raids conducted by Rhodesia against Mozambique and was perpetrated in direct contravention to United Nations Security Council Resolution 386, passed unanimously in March 1976, which condemned Rhodesia's previous attacks on Mozambican territory.
+The Selous Scouts, wearing FRELIMO uniforms, infiltrated a camp run by FRELIMO and ZANU before opening fire.
+Impersonation of opposing forces is classified as a war crime according to the Geneva convention.
+In a 1993 report, Amnesty International described the raid as "gross human rights violation and a war crime."
+Roughly 1,000 people were killed of which the number of civilians is unknown.
+ZANU stated that they were overwhelmingly unarmed refugees while Rhodesia said they were guerillas or undergoing training.
+Following the attack, ZANU intensified its guerilla campaign, and FRELIMO increased its support for border infiltrations by ZANU into Rhodesia.

-The raid had adverse political and diplomatic consequences for Rhodesia.
-In response to the attack, the South African government ended its covert military assistance for Rhodesia, reduced the supply of oil and munitions, and began to pressure the Rhodesian government to accept a transition to black majority rule.
-The Rhodesian Prime Minister Ian Smith agreed to this in principle in September 1976.
+The raid had severe political and diplomatic consequences for Rhodesia.
+The United Nations Security Council condemned the attack with the unanimous passing of United Nations Security Council Resolution 411.
+Many governments worldwide also condemned the attack, including the government of Apartheid South Africa which ended its covert military assistance to Rhodesia, reduced the supply of oil and munitions, and began to pressure the Rhodesian government to accept a transition to black majority rule.
+Rhodesian Prime Minister, Ian Smith, publicly agreed (in principle) to this a little over month after Operation Eland, on 24 September 1976.

 Background

-Throughout the winter of 1976, the Rhodesian government believed it had identified a major ZANLA staging and training camp located in Mozambique and identified as the Nyadzonya Base.
+Throughout June and July 1976, the Rhodesian government believed it had identified a major ZANLA staging and training camp located in Mozambique, identified as the Nyadzonya Base.
 This camp appeared to be the main insurgent and logistics base for operations conducted in the THRASHER operational area.
-Both aerial reconnaissance and captured guerrillas had confirmed that the camp contained a large hospital, and approximately 5,000 ZANLA personnel.
+Both aerial reconnaissance and captured guerrillas had confirmed that the camp contained a large hospital, and approximately 5,000 people, including ZANLA personnel or recruits in training.

-This constituted the largest center of insurgent activity discovered to this point in the war.
-As a result, a combined force was organised to include members of the RLI, RAC, SAS, Selous Scouts, and members selected from the Territorial Units.
+This was the largest center of insurgent activity discovered up to this point in the war, and so a combined force was organised that included members of the RLI, RAC, SAS, Selous Scouts, and members selected from the Territorial Units.